nunomourinho/forensicVmAutopsyUserManual/docs/user/plugin_management.rst

 2. **Commit Your Changes**: Make your changes, ensuring they adhere to the project's coding standards and best practices.
 3. **Suggest a Merge**: Once ready, submit a pull request.
 Our team will review your code, and if it meets our quality standards, it will be merged into the next release.

-Feature Suggestions and Plugin Requests
+:term:`Feature Suggestions and Plugin Requests`
 *****************************************

 If you have ideas for new plugins, features, or improvements, but aren't looking to code them yourself, you can still contribute: